kyma-project/test-infra/cmd/tools/vmscollector/README.md

 ## Overview

-This command finds and removes orphaned virtual machines (VMs) created by Prow jobs in a Google Cloud (GCP) project.
+This command finds and removes orphaned virtual machines (VMs) created by Prow jobs in a Google Cloud project.

 Prow jobs create a VM instance to install and test Kyma.
 Usually, the job also cleans up the instance.